We believe that working together, as valued partners, is the best way to develop the infrastructure that sub-Saharan Africa needs.

-InfraCo Africa’s mandate is to mobilise and not displace private sector investment.
-We will not get involved in a project if it could attract the financing it requires from other private or DFI investors.
-Instead, we prioritise projects that have the potential to deliver a positive developmental impact and be commercially viable but need our risk capital and expertise to become bankable and attract private sector investment.
-We can also fund the expansion of innovative infrastructure businesses that need to rapidly scale-up to demonstrate commercial viability.
+InfraCo Africa’s mandate is to provide catalytic risk capital and development expertise and crowd in private sector investment.
+We will therefore not get involved in a project if it can readily attract the financing it requires from other private or DFI investors.
+We prioritise projects that have the potential to deliver a positive developmental impact and be commercially viable but that need our risk capital and expertise to become bankable and attract private sector investment.

 - Receive a project proposal or identify an opportunity that meets our investment criteria;

-- Understand the technology, business model, financing and developmental impact;
+- Understand the project’s technology, business model, financing and developmental impact;

 - Identify key risks, including health and safety, environmental and social;

 - Confirm government and community support, land ownership and project rights; and

 - Understand the commercial terms of our involvement and potential exit strategy, as well as those for other project partners.